Weitheskmt/pygps/README.md

 Stay tuned!
-The code will be published immediately after the paper is received.
+The code will be published immediately after the paper is accepted.